hashicorp/nomad/website/source/docs/internals/architecture.html.md

 submit jobs to any region or query the state of any region transparently.
 Requests are forwarded to the appropriate server to be processed and the results returned.

-The servers in each datacenter are all part of a single consensus group.
+The servers in each region are all part of a single consensus group.
 This means that they work together to elect a single leader which has extra duties.
 The leader is responsible for processing all queries and transactions.
 Nomad is optimistically concurrent, meaning all servers participate in making scheduling decisions in parallel.